 is diploid and the downy birch is tetraploid.
 The seeds have papery wings

-and both the seeds and the distinctive shaped seed-scales are found in lakes
+and both the seeds and the distinctively shaped seed scales are found in lakes

 and bogs dating from the earliest post-glacial forests in Ireland.
-There are
+There is

 a number of downy birches in the Belfast Botanic Gardens - the tag and reference

 above refer to a group of three at the south end of the main lawn.